When You Need a Demolition Permit

 4) A “Notice of Intent to Demolish” placard will be provided by PLI.
 The applicant must post this placard on the front of the structure.

-5) The 15 day waiting period begins.
+5) A mandatory 15 day waiting period begins.

 All documents identified as required on the Demo Checklist for permit review will need to be submitted in order for the application to be entered into the queue for review.
 All applications are logged into our queue and reviewed based in the order in which they are received.
 Additional documents may be requested, depending on characteristics of particular structure to be demolished.